Drug Free Schools and Communities Act

 Campus and Off-Campus Resources

 The University recognizes drug and alcohol dependency as treatable conditions and offers support to students and employees with substance abuse problems.
-The following resources are available to assist an employee or student with substance abuse problems, or help individuals understand the health risk of drugs and alcohol or any other questions you have.
+The following resources are available to assist an employee or student with substance abuse problems or help individuals understand the health risks of drugs and alcohol or any other questions you have.

 Student Health Center